 Extra trains running across the country totalled 277 on Sunday.

-Zhang Teng, the publicity department officer with the Beijing Railways Bureau, said that order in Beijing's railway stations was "not bad'' and possibly better than last year.
+Zhang Teng, the publicity department official with the Beijing Railways Bureau, said that order in Beijing's railway stations was "not bad" and possibly better than last year.

 Most migrant workers can get tickets home in Beijing, said Zhang.
 But he admitted tickets for fast trains were still in short supply.